Vandy rides Rocker to 4-1 win, forces a Game 3 vs. Michigan

 Michigan lost leadoff man and designated hitter Jordan Nwogu to a pulled left quad in the third inning.
 He was hurt running to first on a grounder and had to be helped off the field.

 Dominic Clemente, a .200 hitter who hasn’t had a hit since May 4, took Nwogu’s place and struck out looking in his two at-bats.
+Bakich said Nwogu probably is out for Game 3 and that Riley Bertram, Miles Lewis or Clemente would be in the lineup.

+Michigan is playing for its first national title since 1962, and Vanderbilt is trying for its first since 2014.
+The Wolverines will send Karl Kauffmann (12-6) to the mound against Mason Hickman (8-0) in Game 3.

+Bakich said he isn’t worried about how his team will react.
+The Wolverines have thrived in high-pressure situations.
+They avoided going 0-2 in the Big Ten Tournament with a walk-off win over Illinois that helped them secure one of the final four at-large bids in the NCAA Tournament.
+They also fought off elimination in the regionals and super regionals.

 Full AP CWS coverage: https://apnews.com/CollegeWorldSeries